 Photochemotherapy with 8-methoxypsoralen and long-wave ultraviolet light (PUVA) is the usual method for oral lichen planus treatment.

-Usually, people can manage mild cases of lichen planus at home, without the need of medical intervention.
-If the condition causes pain or severe itching, prescription drugs may be needed
+Usually, people can manage mild cases of lichen planus at home, without the need for medical intervention.
+There are various options for the management of this condition, which are available over-the-counter, without prescription.
+If the condition causes pain or severe itching, prescription drugs may be needed.

 Home remedies for lichen planus